-Upon full development of certain patented and patent-pending technologies, we intend to explore licensing relationships with larger, established companies to generate sustainable revenue streams from domestic and international applications.
+SEER will continue to leverage and monetize its patented technologies such a s the V3RU and the CoronaLuxTM technologies.
+We intend to explore licensing relationships with larger, established companies to generate sustainable revenue streams from domestic and international applications.

 Intellectual Property